soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 14, Saturday

+**Today's Progress**: Built a Todo List app.
+Continued working on Tic Tac Toe.

+**Thoughts**: Todo List was good exposure to gradients and animation.
+Tic Tac Toe is a step toward AI.

 ### Day 11: January 13, Friday

 **Today's Progress**: Built a guess the RGB color game.